AshmanRoonz/The-Metaphysics/README.md

 **Welcome to Omega (Ω) Metaphysics.**

-*Where consciousness, democracy, and reality share the same structure.*
+*Where I show you that consciousness, democracy, and reality all share the same structure.*

 ---